inferixon/Seamless-Hourglass-Model/SHG Model.md

 ## Limitations of SHG

+### Note on Potential Empirical Probes
+A separate technical document outlines a laboratory protocol — an adaptive interference experiment — designed to test whether closed‑loop, compression‑minimizing control produces statistical deviations beyond standard quantum predictions.
+SHG does not require such an effect; however, a positive result would be compatible with its compression‑driven dynamics.
+The experiment is optional, falsifiable, and independent of SHG’s core ontology.

 - Does not explain the Infostream’s ultimate substrate.
 - Lacks exact predictive formulas without further formalization.
 - Leaves physical implementation open.